 "And if I had not been able to hear the stream?" the student asks.
 And the teacher answers, "Then I would have told you to enter from there."

 We can do Zen meditation whether or not we hear the distant valley stream.
-We can do Zen meditation anywhere - I used to do my daily meditation on a subway in New York City during morning rush hour.
+We can do Zen meditation anywhere—I used to do my daily meditation on a subway in New York City during morning rush hour.
 The mind is non-local, and we can concentrate and clear it wherever we are.

 But when we relax and open our minds in the midst of quiet, unobtrusive beauty, our senses open wide.
-The mind is sharp and clear, and, at the same time, the body is relaxed and sensitive.
+The mind is sharp and clear, and at the same time, the body is relaxed and sensitive.
 This awakens a great deal of healing power, and also artistic and emotional sensitivity.
 A deep, healing, spiritual and physical integration is possible.

-The meaning of Zen gardens lies in their peculiar beauty, a beauty which calls and allows us to be aware of things in a much more open and sensitive way than we normally can.
+The meaning of Zen gardens lies in their peculiar beauty, a beauty that calls and allows us to be aware of things in a much more open and sensitive way than we normally can.

 Zen Mind in Many Places

 The original instructions for Zen meditation, or dhyana, to use the Sanskrit pronunciation of the same word, involved going into a secluded forest and sitting under a tree.
 Later, small hermitage huts for individuals and larger meditation halls for groups sitting together were developed as quiet places that allow this deep concentration.